jhu-ep-coursera/fullstack-course3-module1-zips/README.md

 5. Update the `Gemfile` so that Heroku will accept and deploy our application.

-    Remove `sqlite` gem from `Gemfile`.
+    Restrict the `sqlite` gem in `Gemfile` to the development profile.
 Heroku does not support `sqlite` and this application does not use an `RDBMS`.
-However, this gem was put there by by `rails new` by default.
+However, this gem was put there by by `rails new` by default and required to stick around because we have not removed ActiveRecord from the application.

     ```ruby
-    #gem 'sqlite3
+    gem 'sqlite3', group: :development
     ```

     Add the postgres gem to the production profile.
 We have not neutered the